 So, to help you pick a block that gives you the best value and home design, here are some of our tips.

 It’s not the size that counts, but how you use it.
 This saying applies to land because each block has a zoning code which outlines what home design can be used.
 For example, a block with an R20 zone will require a 6m setback from the front, so that big house might not fit.

+Zoning can be quite technical, but it’s good to know when buying land.
 We’ve written a blog that goes into more detail about the different R-Codes here.

 Busy streets will produce more noise, so you may want to factor in extra items to your home design.
 For example, window shutters or a rear Master Suite can assist.
 New estates may also require noise attenuation on blocks that are close to major freeways or under a flight path.
 Your builder will be able to provide you with a cost depending on what inclusions are required.

-You can’t pour a concrete slab on an angle, so a block of land with a slope will require extra fees to make it flat.
+You can’t pour a concrete slab on an angle, so buying a block of land with a slope will require extra fees to make it flat.
 It’s common to see split level homes on these types of blocks (especially if there are elevated views), but that can also add an extra cost.

 Not every soil type is easy to build on.
 Some soil types require a thicker slab and extra slab mesh to ensure the structural integrity of your home.
 We’ve listed the three most common soil types in Perth, and the land developer should advise what the soil type is (especially if it is S or M soil).